GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_public_health_ex_2.md

 1. Add the population under 5 rasters (`tcd_t_00_2025_CN_100m_R2025A_v1.tif` and `tcd_t_01_2025_CN_100m_R2025A_v1`) via drag-and-drop or:
     `Layer → Add Layer → Add Raster Layer….`
-2. We will now calculate the total population for each district using the tool "Zonal Statistics".
-Repeat the steps to do so from the previous task.
-We will need to do the same procedure twice, as we have the data for population under 5 spread across two input rasters.
+2. We will now calculate the total population under 5 for each district using the “Zonal Statistics” tool.
+Repeat the steps from the previous task.
+Since the under-5 population is split across two input rasters, you will need to run the same procedure twice.
     - Set the parameters as follows:
-        - Input layer: `tcd_pop_2025_adm2` (output from the previous task already containing the population sum per districts)
+        - Input layer: `tcd_pop_2025_adm2` (output from the previous task already containing the total population sum per districts)
         - Raster layer: `tcd_t_00_2025_CN_100m_R2025A_v1`
         - Raster band: 1 (there will be only one option available)
         - Ouput column prefix: `population_under_1_`